To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The Peabody Essex Museum grew out of the collection of East India Marine Society, an organization of Salem captains whose charter called for acquisition of “natural and artificial curiosities.”
 Its permanent collection contains art and artifacts of Africa, Asia, India, China (with a Qing Dynasty house brought from the Huizhou region), Japan, Korea, Pacific Islands, and features objects of maritime art and history that include paintings, drawings, ship models, marine decorative arts, tools, weapons, navigational instruments, and ship and yacht plans.
 It also has a thriving changing exhibition schedule that sometimes includes important traveling shows.

 Each pass admits up to 2 patrons at $12 per person.
-Your pass must be picked up at the library.
+You must use the promo code provided in the loan instructions to reserve your pass.

 Trustees of the Reservations (with deCordova Sculpture Park and Museum)